 - Fatty acid content in food was determined on the basis of data from a study by Sasaki et al.

-- The total intake of long n-3 fatty acids was obtained from a summation of the EPA intake and DHA intake
+- The total intake of long n-3 fatty acids was obtained from a summation of the eicosapentaenoic acid intake and docosahexaenoic acid intake

 - Consumption of non-alcoholic beverages (coffee and green tea) was obtained with answers of nine frequency categories (never/less than a month, once a month, twice or three times a month, once a week, twice or three times a week, four-to-six times a week, once a day, twice or three times a day, more than four times a day)